 As a kid, I too dreamt of having a dog, like many do.
 But I was denied that joy when I brought home a neighbour’s pup.
 My mother refused to have him.
 It would be either her or the dog.
-My dad asked me to look after myself first before I tried taking responsibility for another creature.
-I realised they were right.
+My dad asked me to look after myself first before I tried taking responsibility of another creature.
+I realised that they were right.

 Later in life when I graduated in engineering, I set up a factory on a one-acre plot in TTC MIDC to manufacture heat exchangers.
 I needed a watch dog for the premises but wondered how to get one.
 I was lucky.
 I got a dog whose master had just expired and there was no one to look after him.
 A big, strong, three-year old, male German Shepherd; the dog of my dreams.

 All that I knew about dogs was from books.
 This guy gave me a tough time.
 Although he was put on a leash, he was too ferocious for anyone to approach him, even to place milk or food within his reach.
 The moment I would approach him, he would leap, bark and growl with his teeth showing.
 He was protesting for being tied up.

 I decided to give him a bath with a hosepipe.
 He objected so ferociously that the metal gate he was chained to, began to rattle.
 Wanting to tame him, I increased the water pressure and pointed the hose towards his face.
 He kept moving out of the line and I kept aligning it in line with his face.
 We set a frantic pace.
 Moving from left to right and back in a matter of seconds with a high-pressure hose was tiring but neither of us would budge.
 Just as I was about to give up, he did and settled down with a whimper.

 Both of us were panting away; he with his long tongue hanging.
 I could now go near him and untie the chain.
 He accepted me and we went on a long walk.
 When we returned, he was sniffing away as delicious meat was waiting for him in a big bowl.
 He quickly gulped it down.
 I was his new master and he was my best friend.